Work at Home Call Center Jobs in North Carolina

 If you live in North Carolina, have customer service or other specialized experience and can provide a quiet place to work in your home, check out these companies that hire North Carolina residents for work-at-home call center positions.

 Accolade Support uses independent contractor agents for customer service, sales, and tech phone support jobs.
 Payment is on a per-minute basis, and it is determined by the type of experience required to serve its customers.
 The company requires a quiet background as you work, but you set your hours so that you can work around your family's schedule.

 Alorica at Home employs thousands of remote customer service agents who are compensated on a per-minute or per-call basis.
 Because they are employees, not independent contractors, they are guaranteed North Carolina's minimum wage, even when the call volume is low.
 Training is paid.
 Interested applicants can find out more about becoming an agent at the company's website.

 American Express hires home-based call agents with experience in customer service, sales, and human resources.
-Bilingual agents have an advantage.
+Bilingual agents have an advantage over non-bilingual agents.

 Apple At-Home Advisors

 Apple hires remote At Home Advisors from students at a select group of universities, among them the University of North Carolina, Chapel Hill.
 The remote call center program employs agents to work from home in its tech support and customer service division on a mostly seasonal basis.
 Apple provides a computer and training to these employees.
 At Home Advisors, even part-time workers, receive a benefits package from Apple that includes product discounts and time off.

 Voice, broadband and video service provider CenturyLink employs home-based call center agents in North Carolina.
 Call center agents perform technical customer service or are part of a virtual sales team.
 CenturyLink provides a base pay with sales incentives available.